Behavioural-based safety questionnaire.

 c.
 Some type of change in the workplace.

-20. Lack of motivation often centers around attitudinal problems.
+20. Lack of motivation often centres around attitudinal problems.
 True or false?

 1. Having a clear safety-related mission is part of: